temuET/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
 Write a function that prints the last digit of a number.

+## I'm federal agent Jack Bauer, and today is the longest day of my life
+Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+## Learn your times table
+Write a function that prints the 9 times table, starting with 0.

+## a + b
+Write a function that adds two integers and returns the result.

+## 98 Battery Street, the OG
+Write a function that prints all natural numbers from n to 98, followed by a new line.